 D&I2603.
 Beyond Awareness: Systems That Work for Neurodivergent Accounting Professionals

 Neurodiversity is more than a buzzword, and awareness alone isn't enough.
-As working professionals, our leaders may have a general understanding of topics such as Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Dyslexia, and Sensory Processing Disorder (SPD).
+As working professionals, our leaders may have a general understanding of topics such as attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), dyslexia, and sensory processing disorder (SPD).
 But effective inclusion efforts can't stop at acknowledgment; true progress requires systems that work.

 This session goes beyond surface-level understanding to explore what neuro inclusion really looks like in accounting.
 Led by the founders of OvataCollective, two neurodivergent accounting professionals with lived experience of ADHD, the session blends professional insight with real-world strategies for creating environments where neurodivergent team members can thrive.

 Participants will gain perspective on how traditional firm structures, time management norms, and productivity expectations may unintentionally create barriers for neurodivergent individuals.
-We’ll explore how traits common in ADHD, ASD, and other neurodivergent profiles often show up in accounting workplaces, and how these traits frequently coincide with valuable strengths like hyper-focus, creative problem-solving, and deep pattern recognition.
+We’ll explore how traits common in ADHD, ASD, and other neurodivergent profiles often show up in accounting workplaces, and how these traits frequently coincide with valuable strengths like hyperfocus, creative problem-solving, and deep pattern recognition.

 But this session isn’t just about understanding; it’s about action.